-Use of estradiol transdermal gel and spray is not indicated in the pediatric population.
+Use of estradiol transdermal patch, gel, and spray is not indicated in the pediatric population.
 Safety and efficacy have not been established.

-Although appropriate studies on the relationship of age to the effects of estradiol transdermal gel and spray have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.
-However, elderly patients are more likely to have breast cancer, stroke, or dementia, which may require caution in patients receiving estradiol transdermal gel and spray.
+Although appropriate studies on the relationship of age to the effects of estradiol transdermal patch, gel, and spray have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.
+However, elderly patients are more likely to have breast cancer, stroke, or dementia, which may require caution in patients receiving estradiol transdermal patch, gel and spray.